 Most UTIs are detected by performing a urinalysis.
 Treatment may be started at this stage.
 If symptoms persist, UTI may be confirmed with a urine culture.
-If there are pathogenic bacteria present, then susceptibility testing is done to make sure that the antibiotic that your doctor chooses will have good activity against the microorganism causing your infection.
-If your doctor suspects that your infection may have spread to your bloodstream, he may refer you to hospital where they will take a blood sample for culture.
-If your doctor suspects that you may have a sexually transmitted disease, such as chlamydia or gonorrhoea – which may cause some of the same symptoms as a bacterial UTI – he may do additional special testing to identify them.
+If there are pathogenic bacteria present, then antibiotic susceptibility testing is done.
+This is to make sure that the antibiotic that your doctor chooses will have good activity against the bacteria causing your infection.
+If your doctor suspects that your infection may have spread to your bloodstream, they may refer you to hospital where they will take a blood sample for culture.
+If your doctor suspects that you may have a sexually transmitted disease, such as chlamydia or gonorrhoea – which may cause some of the same symptoms as a bacterial UTI – they may do additional testing to identify them.

-In the case of recurrent or chronic urinary tract infections, other laboratory tests such as glucose (to check for diabetes), or U&E and creatinine (to evaluate your kidney function) may also be done.
+In the case of recurrent or chronic urinary tract infections, other laboratory tests such as glucose (to check for diabetes), or urea and electrolytes (U&E) and creatinine (to evaluate your kidney function) may also be done.
 Imaging scans and special X-rays may also be used to look for anatomical problems and/or signs of an underlying disease or condition.

 Urine Culture.
 Urine is streaked on a thin layer of nutrient gel (agar plate), then incubated for 24-48 hours.
 Any bacteria that grow on the agar are counted and identified.
 Usually if a person has a UTI, there will be a high colony count of one type of bacterium that will be present.
 If there are three or more types of bacteria present (or in a woman if there are vaginal bacteria, such as lactobacillus or diphtheroids) then it is considered to be a contaminated sample and no further work is done on the culture.
 A repeat sample may need to be submitted if the patient's symptoms persist.
-If there is a predominant growth of one type of bacterium present in high number, then susceptibility testing is done (sometimes the doctor may refer to it as “sensitivity” testing).
-The ability of different antibiotics to inhibit the growth of the bacteria in a test tube or on an agar plate predicts which antibiotics will work best in the patient.
+If there is a predominant growth of one type of bacterium present in high numbers, then antibiotic susceptibility testing is done (sometimes the doctor may refer to this as “sensitivity” testing).
+The ability of different antibiotics to inhibit the growth of the bacteria predicts which antibiotics will work best in the patient.

 If you have recurrent or chronic UTIs, your doctor may request one or more of the following procedures.
 Several may be required as they each give your doctor different information.